-- 1. Sidewalks, crosswalks, intersections, and accessible parking stalls shall meet all ADA standards for slopes, cross slopes, curb ramps. - 2.
-Sidewalks shall be a minimum width of six feet. - 3.
+- I. Sidewalks, crosswalks, intersections, and accessible parking stalls shall meet all ADA standards for slopes, cross slopes, curb ramps. - 2.
+Sidewalks shall be a minimum width of six feet.
+All new developments fronting a public right-of-way shall have include sidewalks. - 3.
 Streetscape materials and detailing shall be pedestrian scaled to promote the "main street" feel and character throughout the Downtown District. - 4.
 Pedestrian and vehicular paver material shall be clay.
 Pavers shall be installed on bituminous setting bed. - 5.
 Pavers shall be sourced from Pine Hall, Belden, Whitacre Greer, or approved equal.